qKTPq/unit-lab-status-demo/README.md

    # Using Node.js
    npx serve .

+   # Using PHP (if available)
+   php -S localhost:8000

-   # Or simply open index.html in a browser
+   # Or simply open index.html in a browser (limited functionality)
    ```

 3. **Access the application:**
    - Main Status: `http://localhost:8000/`
    - Admin Portal: `http://localhost:8000/admin.html`
    - Score Access: `http://localhost:8000/scores.html`

+4. **For production deployment:**
+   - Upload all files to your web server
+   - Ensure CSV files are accessible
+   - Configure HTTPS for secure access

 ## 📖 Usage Guide